open-contracting/kingfisher-process/docs/cli.rst

    ./manage.py load [OPTIONS] PATH [PATH ...]

 -s SOURCE, --source SOURCE
-                      the source from which the files were retrieved (please append '_local' if the data was not collected by Kingfisher Collect)
--t TIME, --time TIME  the time at which the files were retrieved in 'YYYY-MM-DD HH:MM:SS' format (defaults to the earliest file modification time)
+                      the source from which the files were retrieved (append '_local' if not sourced from Scrapy) -t TIME, --time TIME  the time at which the files were retrieved in 'YYYY-MM-DD HH:MM:SS' format (defaults to the earliest file modification time)
---sample              whether the files represent a sample from the source -n NOTE, --note NOTE  add a note to the collection
--f, --force           use the provided --source value, regardless of whether it is recognized -u, --upgrade         upgrade collection to latest version -c, --compile         compile collection
--e, --check           check collection
--k, --keep-open       keep collection open for future file additions
+--sample              whether the files represent a sample from the source -n NOTE, --note NOTE  a note to add to the collection -f, --force           use the provided --source value, regardless of whether it is recognized -u, --upgrade         upgrade the collection to the latest OCDS version -c, --compile         create compiled releases from the collection -e, --check           run structural checks on the collection -k, --keep-open       keep collection open for future file additions

 addfiles